liberland/Constitution/Constitution.md

 #### Article 48: Neutrality

 1. Liberland's peaceful orientation and non-participation in conflicts, whether between States, within States, or otherwise, shall be a guiding principle for the Government.
 2. The initiation of violence shall be prohibited.
-However, nothing in this paragraph shall be construed as prohibiting legitimate collective defense as specified in the Bill of Rights.
+However, nothing in this paragraph shall be construed as prohibiting legitimate collective defense.

 #### Article 49: Commitment to International Law